The Egyptian

 by Layton Green

-"Stirring and imaginative, with an engaging premise that is briskly paced.
-Both the characters in the story and the reader are in for a wild ride." --Steve Berry, New York Times bestselling author of The King's Deception At a mausoleum in Cairo's most notorious cemetery, a mercenary receives a package containing a silver test tube suspended in hydraulic stasis.
+At a mausoleum in Cairo's most notorious cemetery, a mercenary receives a package containing a silver test tube suspended in hydraulic stasis.
 An investigative reporter tracking rogue biomedical companies is terrified by the appearance of a mummified man outside her Manhattan apartment.
 A Bulgarian scientist who dabbles in the occult makes a startling discovery in his underground laboratory.
-These seemingly separate events collide when Dominic Grey and Viktor Radek, private investigators of cults, are hired by the CEO of an Egyptian biomedical firm to locate stolen research integral to the company's new life extension product.
+These seemingly separate events collide when private investigators Dominic Grey and Viktor Radek are show more hired by the CEO of an Egyptian biomedical firm to locate stolen research integral to the company's new life extension product.
 However, after witnessing the slaughter of a team of scientists by the remnants of a dangerous cult thought long abandoned, Grey and Viktor turn from pursuers to pursued.
-From the corridors of visionary laboratories to the cobblestone alleys of Eastern Europe to a lost oasis in the Sahara, Grey and Viktor must sift through science and myth to uncover the truth behind the Egyptian and his sinister biotech--before that truth kills them.… (more)
+From the gleaming corridors of visionary laboratories to the cobblestone alleys of Eastern Europe to a lost oasis in the Sahara, Grey and Viktor must sift through science and myth to uncover the truth behind the Egyptian and his sinister biotech - before that truth kills them. show less

 By Lis on my blog: Book Girl on Mur y Castell